chef/chef-web-docs/content/berkshelf.md

 system.

 By default, the solver selection depends on your environment.
-When the `dep_selector` gem is installed, as in the case of ChefDK, the `gecode` solver is used.
+When the `dep_selector` gem is installed, as in the case of Chef Workstation, the `gecode` solver is used.
 Otherwise, the `ruby` solver is utilized by default.

 The `gecode` solver matches the engine used by the Chef Infra Server, so will more closely reflect the behavior of the Chef Infra Server in